Pinwheel Sandwiches

 • Use flatbread instead of tortilla if you have it handy or you prefer it.

 • Mix sauces, dressings, and seasonings into your creamy base.
-This will help evenly disperse the flavour and decrease moisture.
+This will help evenly disperse the flavor and decrease moisture.

 What Type of Bread/Wraps Can You Use?